 When the Fed lowers the federal funds rate, however, financial institutions may move to protect their profits by lowering the interest paid on high-yield savings accounts, money market accounts, and certificates of deposit (CDs).
 That can be frustrating, and it may be tempting to give up on saving or move money to riskier investments.
 But specialists generally recommend keeping an emergency fund with at least three to six months’ worth of living expenses stashed in a low-risk account that’s easy to access and isn’t tied to the markets.

-Savers may want to check out the more competitive rates offered by online accounts, like SoFi Checking and Savings.
+Savers may want to check out the more competitive rates offered by online accounts.
 Because online-only financial institutions have a lower overhead, they typically out-yield brick-and-mortar banks’ savings accounts, regardless of what the Fed is doing with its rates.

 An increase or decrease in the federal funds rate can indirectly affect the prime rate banks offer their most credit-worthy customers.
 And it is often used as a reference rate, or base rate, for other financial products, including car loans, mortgages, home equity lines of credit, personal loans, and credit cards.